-Having, then, framed our question in the terms set out above, I made a functional analysis of the attestations of van- / vani- in the R̥gvedasaṃhitā in order to identify and delineate the specific contexts, and, comparing the differences in use, eventually establish its values and discern their connections.
-The result of such analysis, that is fully presented in the next chapter, is that the R̥gvedic occurrences can be divided into five groups presenting different context-bound uses of the verb.
+Having framed the question in the above terms, I perform a functional analysis of the attestations of van-/vani- in the R̥gveda Saṃhitā in order to identify and delineate the specific contexts, and, comparing the differences in use, establish its values and discern their connections.
+The result of the analysis, which is presented in the next chapter, is that the R̥gvedic occurrences can be divided into five groups presenting different context-bound uses of the verb.